Benjojo29/Weather-Man/README.md

 Scope of Functionality
 To search the temperature for a particular location - type in the city or country name and click on the search button.
 Input field cannot be left blank as it will display an error message when you try to search.
-City/Country names must be spelt correctly, since the app doesn't not give suggestions for spellings.
+City/Country names must be spelt correctly, since the app does not give suggestions for spellings.
 Wrong spellings of City/Country names will not display any results.

-on the bottom of the app you can click on the breaking news feed to open in a new tab.
+On the bottom of the app, you will find the latest news in the searched City/country.
+Click on the link to open news in a new tab.